The Monroe News-Star

 The announcement of the sudden death of George Phillips created

-profound sorrow in his home city, in his immediate neighborhood and in
+profound sorrow in his home city, in his immediate neighborhood

 distant parts of the State, where he had many friends.
 All recognized

-his sterling worth, genial disposition and habitual courtesy and that a
+his sterling worth, genial disposition and habitual courtesy and

 true and good man and useful citizen had passed away.

-He was educated on the island of Jersey in the English Channel, where
+He was educated on the island of Jersey in the English Channel,

-he became a thorough scholar, inspired by the loftiest ideas of civic
+he became a thorough scholar, inspired by the loftiest ideas of

 virtue characteristic of the Englishman.
-This inspiration never left
+This inspiration never

-him and on all occasions he was pronounced in his condemnation of any
+him and on all occasions he was pronounced in his condemnation

-departure from or any lax performance of duty to the country, whether in
+departure from or any lax performance of duty to the country,

-the courts, the jury box or in executive chambers or legislative halls.
+the courts, the jury box or in executive chambers or legislative

-When he returned to his home and found conditions existing such as
+When he returned to his home and found conditions existing such

-prevailed in the reconstruction period, he was among the first to answer
+prevailed in the reconstruction period, he was among the first

-the call of duty and restore the State to its ancient dignity and
+the call of duty and restore the State to its ancient dignity

 prestige.
-Every one in Ouachita and adjoining parishes knew of his
+Every one in Ouachita and adjoining parishes knew of

 vigorous attack upon the common enemy.